 There were reports of disappearances by or on behalf of security forces and state-sponsored militias during the year (see section 1.g., Abductions).

 There were numerous reports of disappearances of civilians by violent extremist groups (see section 1.g., Abductions).

 The constitution and law prohibit such practices.
-Local rights groups alleged numerous accounts of torture committed by state-sponsored militias and members of the community-based armed groups known as the Koglweogo.
-Most allegations of torture involved victims suspected of having links to extremists or persons of Fulani/Peuhl ethnicity (see section 1.g., Physical Abuse, Torture, and Punishment).
+The Collective Against Impunity and Stigmatization of Communities (CISC) and the Burkinabe Movement for Human and Peoples’ Rights alleged numerous instances of torture committed by state-sponsored militias.
+Most allegations of torture involved victims suspected of having links to extremists or persons of Fulani/Peuhl ethnicity (see section 1.g.).

 Prison and Detention Center Conditions

 Conditions in prisons and detention facilities were harsh and at times life threatening due to overcrowding and inadequate sanitary conditions and medical care.

 Abusive Physical Conditions: The Ministry of Justice and Human Rights’ most recent report on prison statistics, covering 2020, indicated the country had 7,401 persons incarcerated nationwide, an occupancy rate of 142 percent of capacity.
 Authorities held pretrial detainees in the same locations as convicted prisoners.
 The High Security Prison in Ouagadougou, which housed mostly suspected extremists, was at more than double its designed capacity.
 Almost all inmates were in pretrial detention.